remcovanvugt/libwebphone/README.md

 - `monitorConnectivity`: takes a Boolean as a parameter, which is true by default.
 This function allows to enable (true) or disable (false) the monitoring of your network connectivity.
 It is enabled by default, and disabling it will prevent the library from knowing when your connectivity has been loss, hence impairing the auto-reconnect feature.
 This is especially used for recovering from sleep/hibernate mode.
 Using this, you should now be able to create some cool applications using softphones in your browser!

-## Contact
-If you have any question or remark about the library or its documentation, feel free to come talk to us on IRC #2600hz on FreeNode.